 ergo-ology, LLC specializes in helping clients “bridge the gap” between the demands of the workplace and the abilities of the workers.
 By implementing ergonomic initiatives, clients have realized increased productivity, an enhanced ability to perform high-quality work, and a higher level of safety and well-being for their employees.

 About The Meeting

-The January 14th meeting will be at The North Lake / Tucker area Piccadilly Cafeteria, 2000 Crescent Centre Blvd., Tucker, Ga.
+The GSPE Atlanta Metro Chapter meetings are open to engineering professionals, students, and other interested members of the public.
+The meetings take place on the second Monday of each month, September through June.
+The February 11th meeting will be at The North Lake / Tucker area Piccadilly Cafeteria, 2000 Crescent Centre Blvd., Tucker, Ga.
 30084.
 Many engineers enjoy the presentations as well as earn a required Professional Development Hour.
 The meetings start with networking at 6:00 pm, dinner at 6:30 and followed by the speaker.
-RSVP to Ken Quintana at 770-827-8627, or email@example.com with GSPE RSVP in subject line or through www.meetup.com/Georgia-Society-of-Professional-Engineer is appreciated.
+RSVP to Ken Quintana at 770-827-8627, or email@example.com with GSPE RSVP in subject line or through www.meetup.com/Georgia-Society-of-Professional-Engineers-Atlanta-Metro/ is appreciated.